IBRice101/IBRice101.github.io/Uni/index.md

 - Grade: A+
 - Description: This module develops a critical understanding of the tools used by Ethical Hackers to examine the security of a device or network.
 Students will systematically investigate a computer network for possible vulnerabilities.
-- Coursework: performing a security assessment on a small company network - I was given three VMs, a Kali one and two Windows Server ones that were vulnerable and was told to hack it following a specific methodology - Coursework can be found [here](media/1901124-EthicalHacking1Whitepaper.pdf)
+- Coursework: performing a security assessment on a small company network - I was given three VMs, a Kali one and two Windows Server ones that were vulnerable and was told to hack it following a specific methodology - Coursework can be downloaded [here](media/1901124-EthicalHacking1Whitepaper.pdf)

 ---

 ## Year 2 Semester 2 - CMP202: Data Structures and Algorithms 2
 - Grade: B+
 - Description: Introduction to some of the practical performance concerns in the selection and implementation of algorithms, using a range of case studies drawn from typical real-world applications.
-- Coursework: To develop a program that makes use of either CPU or GPU multithreading - I made a Mandelbrot Set Generator based on code provided to me - Coursework code can be found [here](https://github.com/IBRice101/CMP202Coursework) and presentation can be found [here](media/MandelbrotPresentation_IsaacBR.pdf)
+- Coursework: To develop a program that makes use of either CPU or GPU multithreading - I made a Mandelbrot Set Generator based on code provided to me - Coursework code can be found [here](https://github.com/IBRice101/CMP202Coursework) and presentation can be downloaded [here](media/MandelbrotPresentation_IsaacBR.pdf)

 ---